ando76/CSS-Guidelines/README.md

 Developers should run their CSS code through CSS Lint regularly throughout development.
 It is essential in any large team of developers to ensure a baseline of consistency and convention compliance.

+The following options are the ones we test against:

 Errors